Alec Baldwin's Family Speaks Out After Fatal Prop Gun Incident

-Alec Baldwin's Daughter Ireland and Brother Stephen Speak Out After Fatal Prop Gun Incident on 'Rust' Set
+Hailey Bieber and More of Alec Baldwin's Family Members Speak Out After Fatal Prop Gun Incident on 'Rust' Set

 Alec Baldwin Fired Prop Gun That Killed ‘Rust’ Cinematographer a…